hemanthk92/IDD-Fa18-Lab2/README.md

 I did not supply the 3.3V source to any power line.
 So my display was working but not my backlight.
 Once I connected the 3.3V source to the other power line, I was able to get the backlight.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**
+We have to change the line lcd.print("hello, world!");

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**